Ramixter/kubernetes-suricata/README.md

 In our case we are going to create a configuration file [suricata-suricata.yaml](suricata-suricata.yaml) with the content of [suricata.yaml](suricata.yaml) to be able to create additional configurations.
 In the same way we will create the file [suricata-rules.yaml](suricata-rules.yaml) with the content of [suricata.rules](suricata.rules) to proceed to create the rules that we want suricata to be executing.

+- Nuevo:
    >In our case we are going to create a configuration file [suricata-suricata.yaml](suricata-suricata.yaml) with the content of [suricata.yaml](suricata.yaml) to be able to create additional configurations.
 In the same way we will create the file [suricata-rules.yaml](suricata-rules.yaml) with the content of [suricata.rules](suricata.rules) to proceed to create the rules that we want suricata to be executing.

 # Applying the configuration